2019-2020 Training Opportunities

 Robert Brady, PhD (University of Arkansas) – Dr. Brady joined the faculty of the Department of Psychiatry at Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in 2014.
 He serves as the Training Director of the Psychology Internship and Fellowship Programs and Director of the Anxiety Disorders Service.
 His clinical specialty is the delivery of cognitive and behavioral therapies for anxiety and related disorders.
 He conducts research in the development and implementation of brief, scalable psychotherapies for anxiety and related disorders for delivery in nontraditional mental health settings.

 James T. Craig, PhD (University of Arkansas) – Dr. Craig joined the faculty of Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in 2017.
-Dr. Craig uses behavioral and cognitive-behavioral approaches to treat a wide range of presenting concerns in children and adolescents including conduct-related disorders, ADHD, sleep disorders, elimination disorders, anxiety, OCD, and depression.
-He specializes in the treatment of aggressive, defiant, and disruptive behaviors in children and adolescents.
-Dr. Craig’s research interests are in the areas of peer victimization, bullying prevention, and innovative treatments for children with aggressive and defiant behaviors that can be applied outside of traditional mental healthcare settings.
+Dr. Craig uses behavioral and cognitive-behavioral approaches to treat children and adolescents presenting with conduct-related disorders, ADHD, sleep disorders, elimination disorders, anxiety, OCD and depression.
+He specializes in the treatment of aggressive, defiant and disruptive behaviors in children and adolescents.
+Dr. Craig’s research interests are in the areas of peer victimization, bullying prevention, and innovative treatments for children with aggressive and defiant behaviors that can be applied outside of traditional mental health care settings.

 Sarah Craig (Bujarski), PhD (University of Arkansas) – Dr. Craig joined the faculty at the Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in 2017.
 She specializes in cognitive-behavioral approaches to the treatment of anxiety and its commonly co-occurring disorders.
 She has a particular interest in treating co-occurring PTSD and substance use disorders and has a history of NIAAA funding aimed at understanding and improving evidence-based treatments for this type of comorbidity.
 She is a current supervisor in the internship program and provides guest presentations at CBT-focused didactics for psychology interns and psychiatry residents.